-(2) Bond is with the Western Surety Company.
+(2) Bond is with Western Surety Company.

 All employees are covered by an "Employee Dishonesty Policy" to the limits of \$50,000 for the policy period and an "Excess Policy" for any excess over the \$50,000 with a limit of \$950,000.
-The policy is with New Jersey Utilities Authorities Joint Insurance Fund.
+The "Employee Dishonesty Policy" is through the New Jersey Utilities Authority Joint Insurance Fund.